Belanchuk/directus-extension-rapidocus/README.md

 ## TODO

-1. Add saving settings.
-2. Add some settings from the documentation: https://rapidocweb.com/api.html
-3. Add saving external OpenAPIs and switching between them.
+1. Add saving external OpenAPIs and switching between them.
-4. Add Api Viewer Module Compatibility.
+2. Add Api Viewer Module Compatibility.

 ## Installation

 1. Find this module on your Directus Marketplace and install it.
-2. If Api Viewer Module is installed, disable it first.
+2. If Api Viewer Module is installed, disable it.
 3. Go to Settings -> Project Settings, in the Modules section, enable module Rapidocus.
 4. Reload the page.
 5. Go to Rapidocus in left menu.